awsdocs/amazon-elasticache-docs/doc_source/memcache/reserved-nodes-offerings.md

 1. Choose **Purchase Reserved Cache Node**\.

-1. From the **Product Description** drop down list box, choose Memcached\.
+1. For **Product Description**, choose Memcached\.

-1. To determine the available offerings, make selections from the next 3 drop down list boxes:
+1. To determine the available offerings, make selections for the next three lists:
    + **Cache Node Type**
    + **Term**
    + **Offering Type**

    After you make these selections, the cost per node and total cost of your selections is shows in the **Purchase Reserved Cache Nodes** wizard\.

 1. Choose **Cancel** to avoid purchasing these nodes and incurring charges\.

 ## Getting Info About Reserved Node Offerings \(AWS CLI\)<a name="reserved-nodes-offerings-cli"></a>